 You’ll probably be feeling a mix of emotions when you come to sell.
-The key thing to remember is that selling a property is a basic legal transaction, as long as you do the right things, in the right order, it doesn’t have to be difficult and as your agents, we’ll take care of all the details, and provide professional support, information and advice every step of the way.
+The key thing to remember is that selling a property is a basic legal transaction, as long as you do the right things, in the right order, it doesn’t have to be difficult and as your estate agents in Brighton or your estate agents in Hastings , we’ll take care of all the details, and provide professional support, information and advice every step of the way.

 Step 1: Ask us for a valuation